PSLmodels/blog/_posts/2020-11-18-our-first-demo-day.md

 {% include youtube.html content='https://www.youtube.com/embed/AFJq4ZrwEqA' %}

 We will host Demo Days every two weeks until the end of the year.
-You can see our schedule [here](https://www.pslmodels.org/events.html).
+You can see our schedule on [our events page](https://www.pslmodels.org/events.html).

 ------